 - Whether factors out of the driver’s control played a role in causing the accident.
-Criminal charges are less likely to result from a fatal accident caused by a factor out of a driver’s control, such as poor road conditions, unpredictable mechanical failure, or an “Act of God” will be taken into account when deciding to charge someone with crime for killing another person in a car accident in Pennsylvania.
+Criminal charges are less likely to result from a fatal accident if the accident happened due to something out of a driver’s control, For example, poor road conditions, unpredictable mechanical failure, or an “Act of God” will be taken into account when deciding to charge someone with crime for killing another person in a car accident in Pennsylvania.

 The lawyer’s investigation may include inquiring whether the accident resulted from:

 - Mechanical failures.
-If the mechanical failure of a car part—such as a tire blowout—precipitated a fatal car accident, then the lawyer for the accident victim’s survivors may want to explore whether that failure resulted from a “defect” that made the part “unreasonably dangerous.”
-Under Pennsylvania law, manufacturers of “unreasonably dangerous” car parts face potential legal liability for the harm their defective products cause, including for car accidents resulting in someone’s untimely death.
-Similarly, auto mechanics may face liability if repairs they performed (or failed to perform) on a vehicle made it unreasonably dangerous and caused an accident.
+If a defective car part causes a car to crash, then the lawyer representing the family of the victim will want to explore whether that failure resulted from a defect that made the part “unreasonably dangerous.”
+Under Pennsylvania law, manufacturers of “unreasonably dangerous” car parts face potential legal liability for the harm their defective products cause, including car accidents resulting in a fatality.
+Similarly, auto mechanics can be liable if repairs they performed (or failed to perform) on a vehicle made it unreasonably dangerous and caused an accident.

 - Over-serving alcohol to a bar or restaurant patron.
 Under Pennsylvania law, it is illegal for bars and restaurants to serve alcohol to a patron who is "visibly intoxicated."
 Violating that law can saddle those establishments with legal liability for wrongful death if a patron causes a fatal drunk driving accident.

 - Drivers’ employers.
-In Pennsylvania, employers generally have legal liability for the acts of their employees while “on the job.”
+In Pennsylvania, employers generally have legal liability for the acts of their employees while they are on the job.
 If the driver of a commercial vehicle causes a fatal accident because of careless or reckless driving, then the driver’s employer may owe damages to the family of the victim.
-Likewise, if the employer’s own actions contributed to the cause of an accident, the employer may have “direct” liability, such as when an employer requires a driver to falsify records, or sends drivers out on the road behind the wheel of vehicles in poor condition, or failing to do a background check or check driving records.
+Likewise, if the employer’s actions contributed to the cause of an accident, the employer may also be liable.
+Some examples include an employer requiring a driver to falsify records, sending drivers out with vehicles in poor condition, or failing to do a background check or check driving records.

-Every car accident case is different.
-An experienced car accident lawyer knows to look deep into the facts to identify all parties who may have contributed to the tragic death of a client’s loved one.
+A Philadelphia lawyer experienced in wrongful death cases knows to reveal the causes of an accident and identify all parties who may have contributed to the tragic loss of your loved one.

-The compensation the personal representative seeks in an action for wrongful death covers both any claims the deceased person could have made arising out of the car accident, as well as certain additional damages arising out of the death itself.
+The compensation in a wrongful death lawsuit covers both any claims the deceased person could have made from the car accident, as well as certain additional damages arising out of the death itself.
 These damages typically include:

-Your loved one’s medical expenses before death.
-In some cases, a car accident may cause your loved one’s death hours, days, or even weeks after the accident itself.
-Due to the severity of your loved one’s injuries, medical bills may mount quickly.
-Compensation for those medical expenses is typically included as part of a wrongful death claim.
+Medical expenses before death.
+In some cases, the injuries from the car accident delay your loved one’s death by hours, days, or even weeks after the accident.
+Compensation for medical bills and related costs is included as part of a wrongful death claim.

-Your loved one’s pain and suffering before death.
-Many injuries cause a substantial amount of pain before they lead to the death of the individual injured in the accident.
+Pain and suffering before death.
+Many injuries cause a substantial amount of pain before they result in the death of the individual injured in the accident.
 If your loved one lived for some time after the accident, then a wrongful death claim may seek damages for this pain and suffering.

 Loss of your loved one’s income.
-The wages your loved one was not able to earn in the period between the accident and the date of death, as well as the future income your loved one would have earned had the death not occurred, also figure into the calculation of damages in a wrongful death action.
+The income your loved one was not able to earn in the period between the accident and the date of death, as well as the future income they would have earned, had the death not occurred.

 Loss of the services your loved one provided to the family.
-Even if your loved one did not work, his loss can cause substantial financial difficulty for the family.
+Even if your loved one did not work, their loss could cause substantial financial difficulty for the family.
 Often, the value of services provided exceeds the value of a loved one’s income, such as for: